elcolumbio/mlrepricer/README.md

 ## Objectives:
 - get data
 - dump all data in historic archive
+- simple method match cheapest price
+- use https://github.com/python-amazon-mws/python-amazon-mws to set new prices
 - use different approaches for modelling
-- use https://github.com/python-amazon-mws/python-amazon-mws to set new prices